shuichiro-endo/spider/Linux/README.md

 > This is not SOCKS5 connection.
 (UDP over TCP)
 >
 > The server starts when the client is created.
 Therefore, it is necessary to create a route in advance using pipes.

+> [!NOTE]
+> Please set the 'client listen port' to the destination port of the UDP connection tool. (e.g. dig @192.168.0.25 -p 10053 google.com +notcp)
+>
+> The server startup time is set to 5 minutes (spider.hpp FORWARDER_UDP_TIMEOUT) by default.
+The timeout period is reset each time communication occurs.
 - ipv4
 ```
 command > 6